 - Potatoes and cheese

 - Smoked salmon, cream and chives

 A galette is often served with a lovely side salad in a small bowl.
 We made this sweet little salad to go with our galettes : baby spinach, walnuts, yellow tomatoes, crumbled blue cheese and Dijon mustard, sea salt and olive oil vinaigrette.

-Have you tried a buckwheat galette?
+Have you tried a French buckwheat galette from Brittany?
 What are your favorite galette ingredients?

 If you make this recipe, tag @ahedgehoginthekitchen and use the hashtag #ahedgehoginthekitchen

 - 2 cups of cold water

 - 40 g (1½ oz) of browned butter

 - Prepare the browned butter (or butter "noisette").
 (Heat butter in a frying pan on high heat.
 The butter will melt, bubble and begin to caramelize.
 As soon as the butter starts to caramelize remove from heat and voilà! - your butter "noisette" is ready!
 (Put aside to cool and for use later in the recipe.)